Goddess in the Doorway: Recording

 While recording was underway, many of Jagger's musician friends, including Bono, Pete Townshend, Thomas, Kravitz, Jean and Joe Perry all made contributions.
 Townshend, in fact, was the initiating force behind the album.
 After having heard some of Jagger's demos, he told him that they didn't sound like Rolling Stones songs and that Jagger should record them on his own.

 In the summer of 2001, Jagger had bumped into Missy Elliott and requested her to be part of the album.
 At his New York hotel, Jagger previewed his demo material to Elliott.
 Following their meeting, both Jagger's and Elliott's reps confirmed the two artists were slated to collaborate on the song, "Hide Away," however, due to scheduling conflicts their collaboration never saw the light of day.
 Jagger's collaborations with super-producer Rodney "Darkchild" Jerkins would suffer the same fate.
 By the end of the summer, Goddess in the Doorway was initially completed and the Kravitz-produced (and almost self-performed) "God Gave Me Everything" was put forward as the lead single that October.
 The song failed to become a significant hit.

 Reception

 Jann Wenner, chief editor for Rolling Stone magazine, bestowed a five-star instant classic rating upon the album, a score that The New Yorker noted as part of a general trend at the magazine, "an almost cynical way of preserving the critical legitimacy of classic-rock artists."
+More than two decades later, Wenner defended the review in an interview with The New York Times, saying, "The editors themselves put it at four stars, and there was not a critical backlash to the thing. [...]
+It’s still quite a good album.
+So I personally intervened.
+Having sat there and listened to Mick make it, I was in love with it.
+I confess: I probably went too far.
+So what?
+I’m entitled."

 Writing for the New York Daily News, Jim Farber said: "From the musicianship to the production to the performance and the lyrics, everything sounds cold and corporate."
 Keith Richards regularly referred to the album as Dogshit in the Doorway.